 Most of the FULL dither patterns are designed for use with mosaics to cover larger areas (tens of arcmin² or more) as evenly as possible.
 The FULLBOX pattern covers all gaps more efficiently (lower slew overheads) but with less even coverage.
 The "INTRAMODULE" variants and INTRASCA patterns are designed for smaller science targets that fit within a single module or detector, respectively.

-There are three types of NIRCam primary dither patterns that vary between FULL and INTRAMODULE cases, so six total.
+There are 3 types of NIRCam primary dither patterns that vary between FULL and INTRAMODULE cases—6 primary dither patterns in total.
 They are selectable from the Primary Dither Type parameter in APT, each designed with a different goal:

 - FULL covers large fields (~10 arcmin²) with both modules, without gaps, and provides roughly even depth of larger areas (>10 arcmin²) when used in conjunction with mosaics.